 Wellness is frequently associated with gym memberships or green smoothies, limiting the scope to just physical well-being, where in fact, well-being is a result of complex interactions that improve health and quality of life.
-Effective wellness programs addresses and promotes holistic dimensions of well-being such as:
+Effective wellness programs address and promote holistic dimensions of well-being such as:

-The easiest dimension to promote due to the people’s familiarity with the concept.
-Exercising, nutrition, and sleep fall under the umbrella of physical wellness.
+The easiest dimension to promote is due to the people’s familiarity with the concept.
+Exercise, nutrition, and sleep fall under the umbrella of physical wellness.

 Social wellness can be thought of as our personal social network.
 We are a social species and we depend on one another and our well-being critically depends on our sense of belonging.
 Wellness programs can be designed to promote positive social interactions, boost team cohesion, and improve engagement.

 Occupational wellness is our satisfaction, fulfillment, and contentment with work.
-Work-life balance and professional development plays a significant role in determining our occupational wellness, and an important driver of value of employee wellness programs as companies get increasingly focused on recruitment and retention.
+Work-life balance and professional development play a significant role in determining our occupational wellness, and an important driver of the value of employee wellness programs as companies get increasingly focused on recruitment and retention.

 When we’re intellectually well, we continuously work on expanding our knowledge and skills, which leads to a more stimulating and successful life.
 Companies can nurture intellectual well-being by promoting creativity, curiosity, and life-long learning.

 Companies can play their part by promoting sustainable living, raising awareness, and implementing sustainable operations as a part of their wellness program.
 For immediate results, employers can focus on the work environment (e.g., office air quality), which is within their locus of control.

 Even though the advantages of an employee wellness program may be hard to see at first glance, employees who are healthy usually bring a range of benefits to other employees and to the companies they work for.
 Here are some of the benefits of an employee wellness program.